1½cupsfresh or frozen berriesthawed if frozen, and use whatever berries you prefer or have on hand

 Mix water with flour and vinegar.
 Combine 1/4 cup flour, 3 tablespoons water, and 1/2 teaspoon vinegar with a whisk until well blended.

 Mix the dry ingredients.
-Combine 3/4 cups flour, 1 tablespoon powdered sugar, and 1/4 teaspoon salt in a bowl; cut in 1/4-cup shortening with a pastry blender until mixture resembles coarse meal.
+In a bowl, combine 3/4 cups flour, 1 tablespoon powdered sugar, and 1/4 teaspoon salt; cut in 1/4-cup shortening with a pastry blender until the mixture resembles coarse meal.

 Combine to make the dough.
 Add the water mixture and toss with a fork until the flour mixture is moist.

 Roll out the pie dough.
-Turn out dough onto plastic wrap; press it out to a 4-inch circle.
+Turn the dough onto plastic wrap and press it into a 4-inch circle.
 Cover with another piece of plastic wrap and roll out the dough into a 12-inch circle between the two sheets.
 Freeze for 10 minutes.

 Make the second pie crust following the directions above.